jacobangel/learning-golang/GoProgrammingLanguage/notes.md

 []color.Color{} wtf is this.
 'Composite literals', for noting slicese and structs.
 Wish i had learned more C lol.
 Watch out for (§4.2, §4.4.1)

+Omg types are so annoying sometimes.

+### 1.5 Fetching a URL

+Easy peasy; liking the error structure so far.

+### 1.6 Concurrently Fetching URLs

+Nothing too big, though it's funny how easy reddit will time you out.

+### 1.7 A Web Server